Sauceke/LoveMachine/doc/README.md

 Rotators
 - Vorze A10 Cyclone

+The [LoveMachine.Experiments] plugin also adds experimental support for two depth sensing devices ([Lovense Calor] and the [Hotdog]) to Koikatsu and Koikatsu Sunshine.

 ## Installation
 Download and run the [installer].
 If you encounter the "Windows protected your PC" message, click More info > Run anyway.